 Northamptonshire County Bowling Association

 Northamptonshire Basketball Club

 and Northampton Town Football Club;

-Evidently the definitive sporting colours of the county, this combination of dark red ( maroon) and gold is emblematic of the county generally and was the obvious scheme to assign to the county flag.
+Evidently the definitive sporting colours of the county, this combination of dark red ( maroon) and gold consequently became emblematic of the county generally and was the obvious scheme to assign to the county flag.